riptl/docker-netem/README.md

   - Introduce packet loss, reordering, etc.
 - Works in Swarm mode, Requires no special preparation of the target containers
   - Unlike e.g. [`pumba`](https://github.com/alexei-led/pumba), a powerful chaos-testing tool
-    which needs the `iproute2` package and `NET_ADMIN` privilege in the target containers.
+    which needs the `iproute2` package in the target containers.
-  - `--cap-add=NET_ADMIN` on services is impossible with Docker Swarm (https://github.com/moby/moby/issues/25885). `docker-netem` works around this.
 - Relies on standard Linux tooling
-- Light alpine container

 ### How does it work?